dportik/SuperCRUNCH/README.md

 ## Overview

-**SuperCRUNCH** is a python program used to create, filter and manipulate large phylogenetic data sets based on nucleotide data downloaded directly from NCBI.
-It can be used to search for any designated set of taxa and loci, including UCEs and other sequence capture loci. **SuperCRUNCH** can produce population or species-level molecular data sets, and was originally designed to construct phylogenetic supermatrices.
-It offers a variety of transparent and flexible options for orthology detection, sequence selection, alignment, and file manipulation.
-The main **SuperCRUNCH** workflow allows rapid construction of phylogenetic supermatrices from downloaded sequence data, greatly simplifying the process of updating and improving large phylogenies with newly available molecular data.
-Because **SuperCRUNCH** streamlines tasks like alignment, trimming, and concatenation, it can be used to efficiently process large genomic data sets.
+**SuperCRUNCH** is a python toolkit for extracting, filtering, and manipulating nucleotide data. **SuperCRUNCH** uses sequence data downloaded directly from NCBI as a starting point, rather than retrieving sequences through an intermediate step (GenBank database releases and/or NCBI Taxonomy).
+Sequence sets are created based on designated lists of taxa and loci, offering fine-control for targeted searches. **SuperCRUNCH** also includes refined methods for orthology detection and sequence selection.
+By offering the option to select representative sequences for taxa or retain all filtered sequences, **SuperCRUNCH** can be used to generate interspecific supermatrix datasets (one sequence per taxon per locus) or population-level datasets (multiple sequences per taxon per locus).
+It can also be used to assemble phylogenomic datasets with thousands of loci. **SuperCRUNCH** is modular in design, is intended to be transparent, objective and repeatable, and offers flexibility across all major steps in constructing phylogenetic datasets.

+## Version

+The current release of **SuperCRUNCH** is v1.0.

 ## Installation

-**SuperCRUNCH** consists of several Python modules that can be used as command line scripts, and therefore does not require any installation.
-The scripts function independently, and do not require being contained and used from the same directory.
+**SuperCRUNCH** SuperCRUNCH consists of a set of modules written in python (2.7) that function as stand-alone command-line scripts.
+These modules can be downloaded and executed independently without the need to install **SuperCRUNCH** as a PYTHON package or library, making them easy to use and edit.
+The scripts function independently, and do not require being contained or used from the same directory.
 There are several external dependencies that should be installed prior to use of **SuperCRUNCH**, including:

 + [Biopython](https://biopython.org/)
 + [NCBI-BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)